JakeSteam/blog-programming/_drafts/2022-04-23-chasing-100-percent-crash-free-users-on-mobile.md

 If the crash had been fixed as soon as it was noticed, and safety checks for any affected user data implemented, this could have been avoided weeks ago.

-### Can reveal underlying / upcoming issues
+### Investigations can reveal underlying / upcoming issues

 Crashes don't come out of nowhere (well, almost never).
 Instead they are a symptom of programming issues, from accidentally trusting a variable to be non-nullable to assuming a device will always have a certain characteristic (especially prevalent on Android devices, some of which defy all expectations!).

 As such, during the investigation into a crash the root cause is often a future problem lying in wait.
 I remember a rare crash about device Widevine DRM capabilities.
-We ignored it as it was only occurring on "Android TV boxes", the legally shady devices that aren't certified to playback encrypted content.
+We ignored it as it was only occurring on "Android TV boxes", the sometimes legally shady devices that aren't certified to playback encrypted content.
 A few weeks later however, we discovered a newly released OnePlus phone had somehow yet to gain the certification, so would crash too!

-The "fix" was to [check the DRM](https://stackoverflow.com/a/69739898/608312) was supported (despite all normal phones & tablets having it), and trying to help the user understand what was wrong by showing dialog.
-This approach [helps users find a solution](https://droidboxforums.com/threads/drm-protected-content.20209/) themselves, and is a memorable example where I ignored a crash due to the unconventional device and regretted it.
+The "fix" was to [check the DRM](https://stackoverflow.com/a/69739898/608312) was supported (despite all normal phones & tablets having it), and trying to help the user understand what was wrong by showing an error message.
+This approach [helps users find a solution themselves](https://droidboxforums.com/threads/drm-protected-content.20209/), and is a memorable example where I ignored a crash due to the unconventional device and regretted it.

 ### Easily understandable metric

 When expressing the need for tech debt reduction work, most engineering reasons realistically will have little impact on non-engineers as they're not measurable.
 "The codebase sucks" is an awful argument, "500 users a day are experiencing crashes in our photo editor" is excellent.
-Crash-free users works as both an indicator of the app's current state, as well as a tool to measure the impact of any changes, free from metrics such as conversion that are easily contaminated from other initiatives.
+Crash-free users works as both an indicator of the app's current state, as well as a tool to measure the impact of any changes, free from metrics such as conversion that are easily contaminated by other initiatives.

 Selfishly, "improved crash-free users from 99.7% to 99.95%" is also an excellent thing to see on a CV!
 It implies the engineer cares about real users, understands their work is not just code, whilst also being an easy metric to talk about and share with outsiders.